Eleanor825/Machine-Learning-Knowledge-Base/papers-cv/tasks/detection_2D.md

     * Authors: Xizhou Zhu, Weijie Su, Lewei Lu, Bin Li, Xiaogang Wang, Jifeng Dai
     * Abstract: DETR has been recently proposed to eliminate the need for many hand-designed components in object detection while demonstrating good performance.
 However, it suffers from slow convergence and limited feature spatial resolution, due to the limitation of Transformer attention modules in processing image feature maps.
 To mitigate these issues, we proposed Deformable DETR, whose attention modules only attend to a small set of key sampling points around a reference.
 Deformable DETR can achieve better performance than DETR (especially on small objects) with 10 times less training epochs.
 Extensive experiments on the COCO benchmark demonstrate the effectiveness of our approach.
 Code is released at [this https URL](https://github.com/fundamentalvision/Deformable-DETR).
     * Comments:
-        * > Based on DETR, deeformable DETR further adopts a deformable attention layer to focus on a sparse set of contextual elements, obtaining faster convergence and better performance.
-(PVT, )
+        * > (2021, PVT) Based on DETR, deformable DETR [64] further introduces a deformable attention layer to focus on a sparse set of contextual elements which obtains fast convergence and better performance.

 ## Weekly-Supervised Learning